 The Avioxx process comprises two distinct elements which are integrated to provide an optimised, flexible process.

-Our unique process generates a cost-competitive sustainable aviation fuel (SAF) to the standard of stringent international specifications while utilising a wide variety of waste hydrocarbons and plastics.
+Our unique four stage process generates a cost-competitive sustainable aviation fuel (SAF) to the standard of stringent international specifications while utilising a wide variety of waste hydrocarbons and plastics.

 Phase 1 of the process, covered by Patent GB2431511, was initially developed as an innovative means to produce electricity and hydrogen from waste hydrocarbons.
 This stage generates an output stream of concentrated CO2, which can be captured and stored with relative ease.